 “Dinard, the elegant” is a popular seaside resort on Brittany’s Emerald Coast.
 During the Belle Epoque, wealthy families flocked to Dinard and built beautiful villas.

-Dinard is a great place to visit in Brittany France to while away some time.
+Dinard is the perfect place to visit in Brittany France to while away some time.
 Stroll through Dinard’s little streets, rent a classic blue and white striped beach umbrella, admire the soaring spire of Saint-Malo, head to the bustling market, and walk the Chemin des Douaniers.
 Visiting Dinard in the fall?
 Don’t miss The Festival of British Cinema.

 11. Flâner In Rennes, The Capital Of Brittany France